The single most important thing when it comes to motorcycle helmets is ensuring you have the correct fit for your head.

 Some manufacturers such as Arai, will offer a custom fit which entails swapping out the cheek pads and head lining.
 This is particularly useful when it comes to those who are in between sizes (particularly if the shell sizes are different too).

 A Small might be a bit too loose, but X-Small too tight, so free of charge Arai will swap the cheek pads and lining to a few mm’s thicker or thinner from the next size up or down and this should accomplish the perfect fit.
 Some Arai helmets also have a 5mm layer on the cheek pads that is removable again with the intention of giving the perfect custom fit for owners.

 Scorpion’s EXO line has inflatable cheek pads, it’s a system that you can pump up the cheek pads to make sure they fit nice and snug.

 It is not recommended to add or indeed remove padding in a DIY sense; if you feel your cheek pads are too tight, then you may need a new helmet.

 If your helmet is not very old but the cheek pads have worn down, you should be able to purchase a new set from the manufacturer, don’t ride with the helmet if it feels loose.

-Stretch The Helmet – It is not recommended to stretch your motorcycle helmet.
-The only stretching should be done by your head in the helmet, which will condense the inner lining; if you feel the helmet needs stretching it is likely too tight and you need a bigger size.
+It is not recommended to stretch your motorcycle helmet.
+The only stretching should be done by your head in the helmet, which will compress the inner lining; if you feel the helmet needs stretching it is likely too tight and you need a bigger size.
 Stretching the helmet can damage the integrity of the inner and outer shell, affecting performance in an accident.